-Sprint 4G LTE expands to four new cities, HTC EVO 4G LTE update with Sense 4.1 starts rolling outAlex Wagner - Senior News Editor
+Sprint 4G LTE expands to four new cities, HTC EVO 4G LTE update with Sense 4.1 starts rolling outAlex Wagner - Editorial Director of News and Content

 Sprint's LTE rollout continues today, as a handful of new cities now have access to the Now Network's new 4G service.
 Sprint this morning announced that its LTE network has been introduced in Baltimore, Md., Gainesville, Ga., Manhattan/Junction City, Kan., and Sedalia, Mo.
 Additionally, Sprint users in Baltimore, Boston and Washington D.C. should begin seeing improved 3G service as part of the carrier's Network Vision project.
 Sprint says that the improved 3G coverage should offer a clearer signal, better coverage inside buildings and fewer dropped calls.

 That's not the only good Sprint news that we've got for you today, as it appears that the carrier has begun pushing an update out to the HTC EVO 4G LTE.
 The new software brings the EVO 4G LTE up to 2.13.651.1 and brings a host of enhancements, such as an LTE scanning improvement and the latest versions of Google Wallet and Visual Voicemail.
 Additionally, a user in the Sprint support forums that's already received the update reports that it includes a bump to Android 4.0.4 and Sense 4.1, as well as the tweak that allows users to set the Recent Apps button to act as a Menu key.
 Sprint's changelog of the update is as follows:

 HTC EVO 4G LTE Software Update - 2.13.651.1 (MR2)

 - Browser no longer randomly closes from bookmarks

 - Bluetooth fix (minor)

 - Latest Version of Google Wallet